BradenHeiner/New-Customer-Engagement-AB-Test-for-SaaS-Collaboration-Platform/README.md

 </br>
 To improve the onboarding experience, we introduced the following changes in an A/B test with a 50/50 split for February:
 - Questionnaire moved to immediately after signup
-- Questionaire reduced to 3 questions, all as dropdowns: Country, Industry, and Company Size
+- Questionnaire reduced to 3 questions, all as dropdowns: Country, Industry, and Company Size
-- Questionaire required for new accounts
+- Questionnaire required for new accounts
-- Skippable Invite Your Team screen added to Onboarding, following Questionaire
+- Skippable Invite Your Team screen added to Onboarding, following Questionnaire
 - Repository Creation and Management added to New User Tour

 After conducting the test, here are the results of the Variant group against the Control group: